damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/technical-writing/markdown-guide/index.html.md

 ## Lists

-Both ordered and unordered lists are very straight-forward to write.
+Both ordered and unordered lists are very straight-forward to produce.
 There are a few ways to produce the same results, but let's stick with the following, again, to maintain some standards.

-Always use three blank spaces to indent a nested list (to create sub items).
+Always use **3** blank spaces to indent a nested list (to create sub items).

 Tip: don't leave blank lines between the items, unless you have a reason to do so.